 - Apply settings across your CrashPlan for Small Business environment.

-Configure appropriate backup policies for your organization, then add users.
+Configure appropriate backup policies and settings for your organization.

 Configure backup policies

-- Determine what backup policies are appropriate for your CrashPlan for Small Business environment.
+- Considerations for defining your CrashPlan for Small Business backup policies.

 - Review considerations for controlling what, how, and where data is backed up.